Friday, December 31, 2021

 Taylor has scored 7584 runs in Test cricket till ow, which is the most by any New Zealand batter in this format.

-Taylor had started from the scraps, worked harder to improve and elevate his game to the next level.
+Taylor had started from the scraps, and worked harder to improve and elevate his game to the next level.
 He would blaze under the shadow of Williamson, but his achievements could neither be overshadowed nor undermined because Taylor is undoubtedly one of the modern-day greats.

 Thank You